AjhayRam/AjhayRam/README.md

 - 🔭 I’m currently working on **Walkbot project**

-- 🌱 I’m currently learning **Data sciet, data Analytics and Machine Learning**
+- 🌱 I’m currently learning **Data science, data Analytics and Machine Learning**

 - 👯 I’m looking to collaborate on **Intelligence on automation**